Unit 1: Foundations of Longevity Coaching¶

 Ongoing: Refinement

-This phasing prevents overwhelm while ensuring nothing important gets skipped.
-Notice how sleep and strength come first.
-They're foundations that make everything else easier.
+This phasing helps prevent overwhelm while still making sure nothing important gets skipped.
+Notice how sleep and strength come first, because they’re foundations that tend to make everything else easier.
+Clients often want to start anywhere but there, and that’s normal.

-This protocol overview gives you the complete picture.
-The chapters ahead will explore each domain in depth:
+This protocol overview gives you the complete picture, and the chapters ahead will explore each domain in depth:

-As you move through these chapters, keep this overview in mind.
-Each chapter explores one piece of this larger picture in detail.
-Your job as a coach is to help clients work with the whole map, not just optimize one corner of it.
+As you move through these chapters, it helps to keep this overview in the back of your mind.
+Each chapter explores one piece of the larger picture in detail, and your job as a coach is to help clients work with the whole map, not just optimize one corner of it.

-Longevity coaching requires a different approach than short-term coaching because you're planning for decades, not weeks, and you're tracking biomarkers and all six Deep Health dimensions along the way.
-You're building systems, not just habits, and you're integrating the whole person at every step.
+Longevity coaching requires a different approach than short-term coaching because you're planning for decades (not weeks) while tracking biomarkers and all six Deep Health dimensions along the way.
+In other words, you're building systems, not just habits, and you're working with the whole person at every step.

 PN's 6-step coaching process works perfectly for longevity, with adaptations: